 The other reason I’m posting here today is because I think the October 2009 visit that produced this irresistible image was my most recent visit to the parks.
 Three years ago.
 I can’t believe it, either.
 I’ve been to Walt Disney World twice in the last three years, and have enjoyed my visits there–but I haven’t been back to the theme park(s) that inspired the creation of this bl-g for three years, due to financial hardship and simple bad luck.

 Obviously I miss it.
 I miss the ways it feeds, and feeds on, my imagination.
 Some criticize Disney’s theme parks for being tightly-controlled experiences; they compare it to stuff like Burning Man, where you can pretty much write your own dusty-dicked adventure from start to finish.
 I’m not criticizing that–in fact, I’ve just agreed to attend my first Burn next year, in spite of my intense dislike of portable toilets.
 But it’s unfair to criticize Disneyland or Disney California Adventure for telling stories in their own way.
 No two people hear stories the same way.
-And where someone else sees a shelf of expensive figurines from Disney’s animated movies, I see this.
+And where someone else sees a shelf of expensive figurines from Disney’s animated movies, I see the inset photo.

 In a way, that’s what Disneyland has always been about, to my thinking: It’s whatever you bring to it.
 If you’re a collector, you see the shopping.
 If you’re a parent, you see the Park through your children.
 And if you’re like me, you see the artistry, the detail, and the coincidences.
 You look for these coincidences, these strange connections, and if you’re lucky, every so often you get a photo of one of them.